ml4uhcmut/ml4uhcmut.github.io/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

-Some interesting projects that we have been working on.
+Some interesting projects that we have been working on right now.

 {% include tags.html tags="publication, resource, website" %}